 German and Engineering

-Global Energy Issues course summer exchange: In the summer 2014, UK will offer a course on Global Energy Issues (EGR 240) at the Karlsruhe Institute of Technology (KIT).
-UK engineering students will have the opportunity to learn along with German engineering students from KIT about fields such as logistics, materials and energy issues.
+Global Energy Issues course summer exchange: In the summer 2015, UK will offer a course on Global Energy Issues (EGR 240) at the Karlsruhe Institute of Technology (KIT).
+UK engineering students will have the opportunity to learn alongside German engineering students from KIT about fields such as logistics, materials and energy issues.
 It is anticipated that German engineering students who sit in on EGR 240 will then spend up to a semester studying at UK.
 Please contact Dr. Tom Lester or Dr. Lawrence Holloway if you are interested in finding out more.

 Semester Exchange: The College of Engineering has established an exchange program with the University of Karlsruhe, Germany.
 This exchange allows our students to conduct research and study at the University for seven months from January to July.
 Credit for courses will be given through bypass exams taken after a student’s return to UK.
 To find out more, please e-mail Ilka Balk